Son says mother, 89, missing after California homes burn

 Turner said he's been checking hospitals.

 Fire danger is high throughout California after the typically dry summer and early fall.
-The high temperatures and winds predicted for inland areas of Southern California materialized mid-afternoon Thursday, when the driver of a commercial trash truck dumped the load to prevent the vehicle from catching fire.
+The high temperatures and winds predicted for inland areas of Southern California materialized mid-afternoon Thursday, when the driver of a commercial trash truck dumped a smoldering load to prevent the vehicle from catching fire.

 Dry grass quickly ignited and winds gusting to 50 mph (80 kph) blew the fire into the Villa Calimesa Mobile Home Park, where Arvickson lived alone about 75 miles (120 kilometers) east of downtown Los Angeles.
 The park has 110 home sites and was built in 1958, according to its website.
 TV helicopter video showed vehicles and structures that were total losses.